The University campus is a pleasant 20 minute walk from Leeds city station. Just follow the directions below and you'll be with us in no time at all:

-Parking is available on campus on a first come, first served basis, and the charge is £5.00, but you can ask the department you're visiting to book a space and pay for you in advance.
-(Please note, this does not apply to undergraduate or postgraduate open days).
+Parking is available on campus on a first come, first served basis.
+The charge is £5.00 but you can ask the department you're visiting to book a space and pay for you in advance (please note, this does not apply to undergraduate or postgraduate open days).
 Please come to the main entrance by the Parkinson Building.
 Plan your route on the AA website

 Parking for disabled "blue badge" holders is available on campus for visitors.
 If you are a blue badge holder you are advised to enter the campus via the main barrier on Woodhouse Lane to show your badge.
 You can then be directed to the nearest available disabled parking bay to the area you are visiting.
 Blue badge holders do not need to pay to park on campus.

 See Campus life for a map of the whole campus including an index of buildings.Google map - shows where the University is located.
 You can also use it to get directions for travelling on foot or by car.